grnet/snf-image-creator/docs/install.rst

 For *Ubuntu 12.04 LTS*, *12.10* and *13.04* systems, you can use our official packages found in *grnet/synnefo* Lauchpad PPA.

-Add the synnefo PPA in your system:
+Add the Synnefo PPA in your system:

 .. code-block:: console